 - better mental functioning

-Doing so can reduce the chances of sleep-related conditions such as apnea and promote better overall heart health.
+Getting a good night’s sleep can also reduce the chances of sleep-related conditions such as apnea and promote better overall heart health.

 Sleep has links to people’s emotional and social intelligence.
 Someone who does not get adequate sleep is more likely to have issues with recognizing other people’s emotions and expressions.